meenulekha/tp/docs/UserGuide.md

 Format: `group <id> [<group number>]`

 - You can only randomly assign a person to an existing group.
-- The `<id>` refers to the identification number of the contact in the list.
+- The `<id>` refers to the index number of the contact in the list.
 - The `<group number>` can be any positive integer.
 - You can only group staff and participant, sponsor cannot be grouped.
-- This app is designed for small hackathons.
-The id should be a positive integer smaller than 2147483648.
+- As the maximum number of entries in the contact list is 2147483647, the id should be a positive integer smaller than 2147483648.

 Examples: